Health & Nursing Services » Registration Requirements

 Kindergarten Registration Requirements:

-1. Physical examination form from your student's primary care provider.
+1. Physical examination form from your student's health care provider.
 This exam must be within 12 months prior to the start of school.

 2. Up-to-date immunizations in accordance with state guidelines.
 If your student's immunizations are not up to date, the school nurse will contact you and let you know what is needed prior to starting school.
 Your child can not start school without appropriate vaccines.*

-3. A lead screening on file from your child’s provider.
+3. A lead screening on file from your student's health care provider.

 Registration Requirements for Grades 1-12:

-1. Physical examination form from your student's primary care provider.
+1. Physical examination form from your student's health care provider.
 This exam must be within 12 months prior to the start of school.

 2. Up-to-date immunizations in accordance with state guidelines.
 If your student's immunizations are not up to date, the school nurse will contact you and let you know what is needed prior to starting school.
 Your child can not start school without appropriate vaccines.*